 Court Records are public, and are accessible by anyone.
 They include a court case file that contains a docket sheet and any of the documents filed in the case.
 You are able to access the court records via the internet service ‘Public Access to Court Electronic Records’, or at the clerk’s office of the court where the case was filed.

 Each state maintains a record of someone’s criminal past.
 These databases are all connected and you can track criminal backgrounds from another state.
-Go to the Gregory County Courthouse and check in person, or check online.
+Go to the Gregory County Courthouse and check in person or you can check online.
 It helps to know the county, and in the event that it was in a totally different state, you might have to pay for a more complete search.

 A search of someone’s criminal history you can get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes they may have committed, which could include: